jdlar1/ray_tracing/README.md

 # ray_tracing

-This library is used to simulate the imaging of a simple optical instrument composed of:
+This library is used to simulate the image forming of a simple optical instrument composed of:
 - Spaces
 - Gross lenses
 - Plane and curved mirrors